-Students can email to set up an appointment or visit us in our office.
+Students can email to set up an appointment.
 We will conduct a private 10- to 15-minute intake appointment to identify what services are needed.

 A student who is at risk for homelessness after hours should call UArts’ emergency line at 215-717-6666 (or ext.
 6666 if they’re calling from a campus phone).
 We encourage students to utilize services such as the Philadelphia Hunger Coalition for concerns outside our operating hours.

 Some students may only need help once or twice during a semester; for others, it might be a regular weekly need.
 Students seeking services should email email@example.com office to set up an appointment.
 (Students with meal plans are not eligible to receive services from our campus pantry.)

 Gifts that directly assist our students are always welcome - especially now.
 Your gift can help us stock our student food pantry; provide grocery store gift cards and SEPTA passes; offer academic and art supplies; provide access to scholarships, emergency monetary grants, work-study replacement funding and housing assistance; and allow us to respond to disasters and other emergencies with as-needed relief assistance.

 $5,000 can help up to 51 students per year stock their pantry with groceries.